With the Business Health Insights dashboard, you are able to view key membership, recruitment, and revenue metrics for your business.

 How it’s calculated: Total number of new active clients generated during the set time period.

-What it means to your business: Curious how many new clients joined your gym in the past month?
+What it means to your business: Curious how many new clients joined your business in the past month?
 Two months?
 Year?
 Keep track of how many new clients you gained during any time frame with this snapshot view.

 2. New Clients Over Time